brailletools/liblouis-env/python/README.md

 ```
 liblouis-fetch
+liblouis-fetch-tables
 ```

-Resolves/installs `lou_translate` and prints its path, without waiting for a consuming script's first import to trigger the network call.
+Resolves/installs `lou_translate` (or downloads the tables directory) and prints its path, without waiting for a consuming script's first import to trigger the network call.

 ## Developing this package